family-richards/emailHelpers/README.md

 	After installing python 3, type "sudo python3 setup.py install".
 If you are a Windows user:
 	Type in your terminal/shell "python3".
-	IMPORTANT: When you run setup.py, you have to say "install" and "--user", or else there will be an error.
+	IMPORTANT: When you run setup.py, you have to say "install" and "--user", or else there will be an error usually.
 	If that works, type "python3 setup.py install --user".
 	If typing in "python3" didn't work, try typing "python".
 	If that doesn't work, install python 3.
 Look at this page for the files: https://www.python.org/downloads/windows/